Orlando Child Custody & Timesharing Attorneys

 For any type of family law matter in Orlando and all of Central Florida, including Orange, Osceola, Seminole, Brevard, Lake, Sumter, Polk, and Volusia Counties, the attorneys at Longwell Lawyers know how to help you.
 We have attorneys and staff available who are fluent in Spanish, Portuguese, Greek and English.
 Please contact Longwell Lawyers for a free consultation at 407-426-5757.

-How Our OrLando Child Custody Lawyers Can Help
+How Our Orlando Child Custody Lawyers Can Help

 When it comes to child custody matters, the most important factor is always the well-being and best interests of the child.
 Our experienced child custody attorneys at Longwell Lawyers in Orlando, Florida, understand the complexities and sensitivities involved in these cases.
 We are dedicated to advocating for the rights of both you and your child, ensuring that their needs are met and their voice is heard.